Ancient Egyptian Jewelry

 substances.
 Since the era of the First Dynasty, ancient Egyptians were skilled

-gold and silver.
+handmade silver and gold jewelry featuring solid semiprecious stones.
 The art of goldsmithing reached its peak in the Middle Kingdom,

 when Egyptians mastered the technical methods and accuracy in making pieces of